-No Celebrities Were Harmed: President Lyndon B. Johnson and Soviet Premier Nikita Khrushchev aside, two of the attendees at Big Boss's award ceremony (implied to be the CIA Director and a high-ranking member of the DOD) were based on John McCone and Robert McNamara, who were the real-life CIA Director and Secretary of Defense, respectively, during that time period, and had it not been for somechanges in the story, they most likely would have been the exact same people.
+No Celebrities Were Harmed: President Lyndon B. Johnson and Soviet Premier Nikita Khrushchev aside, two of the attendees at Big Boss's award ceremony (implied to be the CIA Director and a high-ranking member of the DOD) were based on John McCone and Robert McNamara, who were the real-life CIA Director and Secretary of Defense, respectively, during that time period, and had it not been for someretcons in the story, they most likely would have been the exact same people.
 Likewise, while not actually seen, The Stinger has Ocelot briefly talking to the KGB Chief Director, who is strongly implied to be Vladimir Yefimovich Semichastny (the real-life Chief Director at the time), about the time arriving to overthrow Khrushchev.
 Semichastny, in real life, was indeed involved in the overthrow of Khrushchev and the installment of Brezhnev.

-Applies to all the Cobras as well considering The Pain is the loudest and angriest member, the Fury fights you slowly and oppressively in a dark tunnel with a terrifying atmosphere, and the Fear uses bolts that contain very painful poisons.
-The End meanwhile fights you with a tranquilizer rifle so he will never actually 'end' you.
+Applies to all the Cobras as well considering The Pain is the loudest and angriest member, The Fury fights you slowly and oppressively in a dark tunnel with a terrifying atmosphere, and The Fear uses bolts that contain very painful poisons.
+The End meanwhile fights you with a tranquilizer rifle so he will never actually "end" you.